 8 Weeks Before

 Finalize the date.
-Check your personal calendar and the school calendar to make sure you don't have any big conflicts.
-Also check with the neighbors to make sure parties don't overlap—that could make parking tricky!
+Check your personal calendar and the school calendar to make sure there are no conflicts.
+Also, check with the neighbors to ensure parties don't overlap — that could make parking tricky!

 Decide on a budget.
-Remember, our catering team can help you pull off an awesome celebration on any budget.
+Hy-Vee's catering team can help you organize a fabulous celebration on any budget.

 Choose a theme.
-The sky's the limit with your theme.
-Some of our favorites include luaus, taco fiestas, sports, travel, #HyChi & sushi bars, or anything that involves a chocolate fountain.
+The sky's the limit with your theme!
+Check out 10 of our favorite unique party themes here; some include luaus, taco fiestas, sports, travel, Hy-Chi, sushi bars or anything that involves a chocolate fountain.

-Reserve party tents, catering, tables, chairs, etc. You'll need a rough estimate of how many guests to expect.
-Then decide on where you want to set up.
-If you go outdoors, consider getting a tent in case it rains.
-Also check with neighbors and friends to see what they could lend you for the big day.
+Reserve party tents, catering, tables, chairs, etc. You'll need a rough estimate of how many guests will attend.
+Then, decide on where you want to set up.
+If your party is outdoors, consider reserving a tent in case of rain.
+Check with neighbors and friends to see what they can lend you for the big day.

 6 Weeks Before